-Even though text messaging for business has been in play for years, it’s surrounded by myths and misconceptions.
+Even though SMS Messages for business has been in play for years, it’s surrounded by myths and misconceptions.
 Some of the objections we hear include:

 This simply isn’t true.
 Companies using messaging find that a solid majority of their prospects and customers want to communicate with them via text.
 Additionally, texting is a permissions-based form of marketing.
 So those who opt-in to this channel do want to hear from you.
 Research by Marketing Strategies International found that 66% of customers preferred communicating with brands by text over either phone or email (this rises to 68% for millennials).